 Make the Lemon Buttercream

-- Add the vegan butter to a bowl and use hand beaters to whip the butter.
-The more air you can whip into it at this stage, the better.
+- Add the vegan butter to a bowl and use an electric hand mixer to whip the butter.
+The more air you can whip into it at this stage, the better.1 cup vegan butter (room temperature)

-- Add a cup more of powdered sugar at a time until the frosting is thick, smooth, and airy.
+- Add powdered sugar a cup at a time until the frosting is thick, smooth, and airy.3 cups powdered sugar

 Assemble the Cake

 - Wash and dry the strawberries, ensuring they are as dry as possible.
-Chop the strawberries into small chunks, between ¼” and ½” in size.
+Chop the strawberries into small chunks, between ¼” and ½” in size.16 ounces strawberries

 - Place one cake on a cake platter and add half the lemon frosting on top.
 Smooth it with a knife to make a flat, even layer.